linfangquan/kddcup2022/README.md

 3. For inference `sh inference.sh`;

 For the reproducibility issue, we have repeated multiple times in the offline scenario, and the variation of evaluation results is strictly controlled under 0.2%.

+If you have any questions, please email to fangquanlin@gmail.com